anakagiorgis/kandris-website/README.md

 - Option B (quick preview/upload): use the "Change photo" control in the header.
 It previews the image immediately and stores it in your browser's `localStorage` so it persists in that browser.
 This does not upload the file to a server.

 If you want me to add server-side image upload support (so the photo is hosted with the site), tell me whether you're happy hosting on GitHub Pages (I can add instructions) or you want a small Node.js backend to accept an upload.

+Social links

+- The site now includes a **Connect** section with placeholders for Facebook and Instagram.
+Update the links in `index.html` (elements `#facebook-link` and `#instagram-link`) once you have the real profiles.

+Teacher name

+- The teacher's name has been set to **Dimitrios Kandris** in the header.